odan/odan.github.io/_posts/2020-09-09-slim4-http-session.md

 ```

-You can add the `UserAuthMiddleware` to all routes and route groups you want to protect.
+You can add the `UserAuthMiddleware::class` to individual routes and/or route groups you want to protect.

 ```php
 use App\Middleware\UserAuthMiddleware;